CudaText-addons/cuda_insert_pics/readme/readme.txt

-it is JSON file with info about inserted pictures. pictures are saved in Base64 encoding here. so helper file is big. on opening file, plugin reads this helper file, and re-adds pictures from it. it creates pic-files in the temp-folder.
+it is JSON file with info about inserted pictures. pictures are saved in Base64 encoding here. so helper file is big. on opening file, plugin reads this helper file, and re-adds pictures from it. it creates picture files in the temp-folder.

-during editing, if you insert/delete lines, pics are glued to their orig lines. they're deleted only if you delete their lines, or use plugin's commands to delete pics.
+during editing, if you insert/delete lines, pics are glued to their original lines. they're deleted only if you delete their lines, or use plugin's commands to delete pics.

+author: Alexey (CudaText)
 license: MIT
-author: Alexey (CudaText)